pwklam/chinese-social-media-scrape-updated/README.md

 #Scraping Duoyin
 1. Go to chinese-social-media-scrape-updated/duoyin

 2. Download the file scrape-social-media-main.
-This time doesn't need to chnage the files of Url.txt and weibo_cookie.txt
+This time doesn't need to chnage the files of weibo_cookie.txt.
+But Url.txt needs to change the link.

-3. Use Dec_24_v2.ipynb to run the scraping task.
+3. Use Dec 30.ipynb to run the scraping task.
 Make sure to update the file paths and url in the notebook before running it.